 Intellectual property is generally characterized as non-physical property that is the product of original thought.
 Typically, rights do not surround the abstract non-physical entity; rather, intellectual property rights surround the control of physical manifestations or expressions of ideas.
-Intellectual property protects rights to ideas by protecting rights to produce and control physical instantiations of those ideas.
+Intellectual property law protects a content-creator's interest in her ideas by assigning and enforcing legal rights to produce and control physical instantiations of those ideas.

 Legal protections for intellectual property have a rich history that stretches back to ancient Greece and before.
 As different legal systems matured in protecting intellectual works, there was a refinement of what was being protected within different areas.
 Over the same period several strands of moral justification for intellectual property were offered: namely, personality-based, utilitarian, and Lockean.
 Finally, there have been numerous critics of intellectual property and systems of intellectual property protection.
 This essay will discuss all of these topics, focusing on Anglo-American and European legal and moral conceptions of intellectual property.